fresnostate-library/onesearch-local/README.md

 Running the equivalent CLI commands will result in an error.
 `
 ## Customizing it for your institution
+* Run npm install from the project folder to get dependencies `npm install`

-* Build existing and project
+* Build existing and project for development
    `npm start`

 * Point your web browser to the local addesss cited in the build output.  e.g http://localhost:8082/